pabloripoll/docker-prestashop-8.1-php-8.3/README.md

 Checking configuration for PRESTASHOP container:
 PRESTASHOP > port:8888 is free to use.
-Checking configuration for PRESTASHOP DB container:
-PRESTASHOP DB > port:8889 is free to use.
 ```

 Checkout local machine IP to set connection between containers using the following makefile recipe